molpopgen/fwdpp/doc/md/sugar.md

 The intention of the "sugar layer" is to:

 * Provide a path to more rapid development of simulations, which is accomplished by providing a set of C++11 template aliases for structures defining population objects.
 * Provide a set of standard mutation types and a standard mutation model policy to support such objects.
-These types include fwdpp::mutation (which has been in the library "forever"), fwdpp::popgenmut, which is implemented over and over again as mutation_with_age in the examples (@ref md_md_examples), and fwdpp::infsites, which implements an infinitely-many sites mutation scheme that can return either of these two types of mutation.
+These types include fwdpp::mutation (which has been in the library "forever"), fwdpp::popgenmut, which is implemented overm, which is used in the examples (@ref md_md_examples), and fwdpp::infsites_popgenmut, which implements an infinitely-many sites mutation scheme generate the latter mutation type.
 * Provide data types wrapping the serialization methods in __fwdpp__ (see @ref md_md_serialization).
 The relevant sugar components are fwdpp::serialize and fwdpp::deserialize.
 * Make sure that all types defined in the sugar layer are properly-defined so that they may be used in conjunction with tools like [Rcpp](http://cran.r-project.org/web/packages/Rcpp/index.html) to enable running/processing simulations within R, [boost](http://www.boost.org)'s "boost.python" library to enable processing/running simulations in python, and [pybind11](https://github.com/pybind/pybind11), a C++11/c++14 reimagining of boost.python.